THE STORY SO FAR

 Berklee College Of Music in Boston, eats sleeps and breathes bass, plays on everyone’s recording sessions and in everyone’s recitals.
 Joins a band, 12 Strung Gypsy, with fellow Berklee students.
 12 Strung Gypsy records a CD, “Trial By Fire,” in 1993 (when making your own CD was kind of a big deal).
 JM turns 21, joins the workforce via the Irish pub circuit in Boston and Cape Cod, learns how to control a crowd of drunk sports fans using only 4 strings and an attitude.

-Back to New York in 1995, JM backs up dozens of singer-songwriters.
+Back to New York in 1995, gigging in town.
+Records and tours with Francis Dunnery.
 Also works every catering hall and hotel ballroom in the Tri-State Area, learns how to control a crowd of drunk wedding guests using only 4 strings and an attitude.
 Makes solo CD, “Enjoy Your Dessert,” in 1997 (when making your own CD was still kind of a big deal).
 Sings on two TV theme songs: “Oobi,” and “Kenny The Shark.”
-More local sideman gigs, weddings, songwriting demos, lather rinse repeat.
+More local sideman gigs, private events, songwriting demos, lather rinse repeat.

 Marries Jill in 2005; sings The Hollies’ “The Air That I Breathe” at the ceremony (nails it), and has lyrics to The Beatles’ “I Will” written in icing on the wedding cake.
-Wedding guest Alan Parsons (who worked on sessions for both of these songs) asks JM if there will be any music at this event that he WASN’T involved in.
+Wedding guest Alan Parsons asks the groom if there will be any music at this event that he WASN’T involved in.
 Releases solo CD “Senza” in 2007; Bass Player Magazine calls it “the blueprint for a bassist/singer/songwriter's place in a world usually occupied by guitarists and pianists.”
 Track 3, “Stone In The Water,” appears in an episode of “Key And Peele” on Comedy Central.

 Daughter Francesca born in 2008.
 December 2009 JM hears Marc Maron announce on his then-new “WTF With Marc Maron” podcast that he’s looking for a theme song.
-JM puts baby Francesca down for her nap, fires up recording gear and cranks out “Are We Doing This?” in an hour, sends it in.
+JM puts baby Francesca down for her nap, turns on the computer and cranks out “Are We Doing This?” in an hour, and emails Maron a rough mix.
 Maron emails him back a month later: “You win.
 How do you pronounce your last name?”
 Video of JM recording theme song racks up thousands of views, and his sister calls him a “micro-celebrity.”
 Records a dozen more bumpers for “WTF.”
 Releases “The WTF Album” in 2011.

 Launches Radio418 podcast in 2013.
 Interviews “Happy Together” tour principals; legendary artists open up to JM in lengthy in-depth conversations.
 More interviews follow with tour principals on the road and NYC-area colleagues at home.
 Releases solo album “Late To The Party” in 2016 as a free digital download; Bass Player Magazine calls it a “smart collection of pop songs.”
 Begins writing about music and pop culture for CultureSonar, finally making good use of creative writing skills and strong opinions.
 Continually gigging ass off in NYC.
+Co-hosts and co-produces "Breaking It Down with Jeff and John" podcast for CultureSonar with veteran NYC bassist Jeff Ganz.
 Assembles Montagna Band with guitarist Tristan Clark, keyboardist Ado Re and drummer Rich Zukor, plots next move...